-For years only a finite number of dedicated fitness enthusiasts have practiced a sure-fire method of achieving results from exercise: lifting weights with the heaviest loads possible.
+For years only a handful of dedicated fitness enthusiasts have practiced a sure-fire method of achieving results from exercise: lifting weights with the heaviest loads possible.

 Most common gym routines are derived from the bodybuilding world and focus on moderate-to-high repetition ranges, usually 8-15 reps, to increase the size of a muscle.
-Serious strength-training enthusiasts know that lifting heavy for five repetitions or less, while extremely challenging, is the quickest way to increase muscle strength.
+Serious strength-training enthusiasts know that lifting heavy for five repetitions or less, while extremely challenging, can increase muscle strength without necessarily increasing size.
 Want to learn a little more about strength?
 CLICK HERE

 The bottom line:

-Lifting heavy will make you STRONG, but not necessarily big!
+Lifting heavy can make you STRONG, but not necessarily big!

 - Training for muscle strength is different than training for muscle size.
 Lifting heavy for six-to-ten weeks can increase the strength of a muscle, if it is followed by a six-to-ten week phase of hypertrophy (bodybuilder) training you can use heavier weights for the higher rep ranges which could result in significant size increases.

 - Using heavy weights increases intramuscular coordination, the number of type II motor unit units and muscle fibers engaged within a specific muscle.
 Have you ever felt yourself shaking with lifting heavy?
 This is because you are literally recruiting and activating the larger type II muscle fibers which are only stimulated to work when a muscle is challenged with heavy resistance or working to fatigue.

 - Using maximal loads for compound (multi-joint) movements like the deadlift, squat-to-shoulder press, bent-over row or chest press can improve inter-muscular coordination, the ability of many muscles to work together to generate and control high levels of force through multiple joints.